ntfromchicago/MV-HEVC-Pal/README.md

 I wrote this app because Spatial Metadata GUI uses Xojo for its UI.
 Nothing wrong with Xojo, but the release of Liquid Glass sparked my interest in building this purely in SwiftUI.

 In addition, I am writing a book on Designing With SwiftUI + AI so I used a lot of the techniques in the book on this project.
 This app is proof the book worked!
-(Those who buy the book will get a copy of the source code, which I have not yet open sourced.)

 If you're running macOS 26, download the .zip file to try it out.
 It uses Icon Composer for the icon and there are other little touches of Liquid Glass in action.